Frequently Asked Questions

 * If your card expired more than 18 months ago, it will no longer be in our system and you will need to visit a branch location to reapply.

 Out-of-District cards expire after one year.
-Your card can be renewed* by visiting any of our 30 branches or by mail, phone, or email.
+Your card can be renewed* by visiting any of our locations or by mail, phone, or email.
 Please have your library card available if visiting a branch to renew, or if calling to renew (816.836.5200).
 To renew by mail or email, please send the following information:

 Name (First, Middle, and Last)